-- Ensure that new children's homes are established in appropriate premises and in suitable locations; - Establish a priority for local children to ensure that the Council can meet the needs of the existing community within the local area; - Prevent an undue concentration of specialist uses in any particular area of the borough in order to safeguard the local character and amenity; - Safeguard the children in care and the interests of local communities by requiring premises to be operated in accordance with a robust Management Plan.
+- Ensure that new residential and supported homes are established in appropriate premises and in suitable locations; - Establish a priority to ensure that the Council can meet the needs of the existing community within the local area; - Prevent an undue concentration of specialist uses in any particular area of the borough in order to safeguard the local character and amenity; - Safeguard the individual receiving care and support and the interests of local communities by requiring premises to be operated in accordance with a robust Management Plan.

-Children's care in Blackburn with Darwen - a planning perspective
+Adults Social Care in Blackburn with Darwen - a planning perspective

-Within the past 3 years, there has been an increasing number of Certificate of Lawfulness for the proposed use of dwelling houses as children's residential and supported accommodation -for children and young people being submitted to Blackburn With Darwen Borough Council.
-The availability of relatively large properties within the borough at reasonable prices are understood to be a key driver behind this trend.
+Within the past 3 years, there has been an increasing number of Certificate of Lawfulness for the proposed use of dwelling houses as residential and supported accommodation for vulnerable people being submitted to Blackburn with Darwen Borough Council.
+The availability of relatively large properties within the borough at reasonable prices is understood to be a key driver behind this trend.

-As uses established through a Certificate of Lawfulness are not subject to Council controls in terms of occupancy, so these children's residential and supported accommodation could elect to accommodate children and young people placed by other authorities.
+As uses established through a Certificate of Lawfulness are not subject to Council controls in terms of occupancy, care providers for residential and supported accommodation could elect to accommodate adults placed by other authorities.
 This has two key implications:

-- Vulnerable children with complex needs are brought into the borough placing additional strain on already pressurised local public services; and - Blackburn With Darwen Borough Council needs to manage its local accommodation to meet the needs within the borough.
+- Vulnerable people with complex needs are brought into the borough placing additional strain on already pressurised local public services; and - The ability of Blackburn with Darwen Borough Council to manage its local accommodation to meet the needs within the borough and ensure quality provision, can be adversely affected.